 An undead takes damage from restorative effects.

-This is not a phrase that you'll want to stay in for long.
+This is not a phase that you'll want to stay in for long.
 Keep everyone's HP up via Undine's White Wind and spam Hi-Potions until its HP falls to 59,000.

 To control your character's HP level, try to sacrifice a character and let it die.
 Once fallen, use Brave once then use Phoenix Down on the fallen character + an Undine Summon.
 This will bring the character's HP to exactly 1211 which is the perfect range to default against the Nightmare's attacks.